malocclusion teeth

 In most people, it is a minor issue and does not need to be treated.
 However, severe cases need treatment as it interferes with their day-to-day functions like chewing food and speech and also affects overall health.

-Malocclusion can be very easy to spot.
+Malocclusion of teeth includes certain symptoms which are very easy to spot.
 Here are detailed symptoms of Malocclusion:

 Visible Problems: